mlb2251/stitch-artifact/README.md

 # Download, installation, and sanity-testing instructions

 We provide both VM Setup and Non-VM Setup instructions below.
-While the tool `stitch` (i.e. Claims 1-4) has minimal dependencies, the PyStitch prototype presented in Claim 5 may require a VM due to DreamCoder dependencies.
-All claims can be evaluated through the VM for simplicity if preferred.
+While the tool `stitch` (i.e. Claims 1-4) has minimal dependencies, the PyStitch prototype presented in Claim 5 has slightly more dependencies and might be easier run in a VM if desired.
+All claims can also be evaluated through the VM for simplicity preferred.

 ## Memory Requirements (RAM)